swiss stock market indexes guide comparison

 How well do Swiss stock market indices perform?

-A 10-year performance comparison of Swiss price indices shows that the SPI Extra has performed the best (see Table 4).
-But when you compare performance indices – which account for dividends as well – the SLI comes out on top.
+A 10-year performance comparison of Swiss price indices shows that the MSCI Switzerland has performed the best (see Table 4), both as a price index and as a performance index.

 Table 4: Swiss stock market index performance comparison